Skip to main content

 Always check the cabins and routes on UT.no before you go on a trip, or contact your local tourist association if you want hiking guidance.

 Are you wondering what the conditions are like in the mountains right now?
-Our weather forecasts describe the conditions in selected mountain and hiking areas.
+Our forecasts on UT describe the conditions in selected mountain and hiking areas.

 Major changes on Hardangervidda in 2026